Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Experiments

-We compare our approach to two different auxiliary learning methods, \ie{}, MAXL~\citep{liu2019self} and AuxiLearn~\citep{navon2021auxiliary}.
-Unlike these auxiliary learning architectures, our discovered auxiliary task can be exploited interchangeably with any MTL model.
-Therefore, we select three different multi-task models: \textit{i)} HPS (weighing the losses to give more importance to the main task, as explained in~\cite{kendall2018multi}), \textit{ii)} NDDR~\citep{gao2019nddr}, and \textit{iii)} MTI~\citep{vandenhende2020mti}, to foster this property of our approach.
-MTI is always pre-trained due to its inherent nature of performing high-resolution operations, which is unfeasible on $64\times{}64$ images.
+We compare our approach with two different auxiliary learning methods, \ie{}, MAXL~\cite{liu2019self} and AuxiLearn~\cite{navon2021auxiliary}.
+Unlike these auxiliary learning architectures that exploit a meta-learning procedure, our discovered auxiliary task can be employed interchangeably with any \gls{mtl} model.

+To have as much control over the experiments as possible and focus on the benefits of our discovered auxiliary task, we choose parameter-sharing \gls{mtl} networks to ensure that the gains are due to the new task and not to the specific architecture or advanced learning dynamics.
+Modern \gls{mtl} research has mostly shifted towards more complex ideas, which is why these well-known approaches are dated before 2021.
+This dichotomy is also discussed in~\cite{lin2023libmtl}.
+Thus, we select three different models: the standard Hard Parameter Sharing for \gls{mtl} (MTL-HPS)~\cite{caruana1997multitask}, weighing the losses to give more importance to the \maintask{}, as suggested in~\cite{kendall2018multi}, NDDR~\cite{gao2019nddr}, and MTI~\cite{vandenhende2020mti}.
+All these models have a loss term composed as a summation of each task's classification loss.
+In this way, during the backpropagation, the gradient alters any shared parameters between the two tasks while looking to maximize performance on both, which is what drives the improved generalization capability.

+In particular, MTI was proposed to operate with an HRNet backbone~\cite{wang2020deep}.
+This type of network performs multi-resolution fusion, starting from a high-resolution convolution stream and gradually adding high-to-low-resolution convolution streams one by one.
+Since the datasets on which we operate contain mainly images of size $\leq 224\times{}224$, learning HRNet from scratch results in low-quality representations.
+Therefore, we use the official MTI code, which uses an HRNet pre-trained on ImageNet~\cite{deng2009imagenet}.

-Table~\ref{tab:realdata_results} summarizes the results.
-MTI with our generated labels displays the best performance.
-Furthermore, even simple CNN-based architecture like HPS and NDDR, achieve superior results compared to MAXL and AuxiLearn.
-Most notably, we outperform STL with at least one of the MTL models in all the datasets, whereas MAXL and AuxiLearn have significant performance discrepancies between the datasets.
+Table~\ref{tab:tab_detaux_real_data_results} summarizes the results.
+MTI, with our generated auxiliary labels, displays the best performance.
+Furthermore, even simpler \gls{mtl} models, such as MTL-HPS and NDDR, achieve superior results compared to MAXL and AuxiLearn.
+Most notably, we outperform \gls{stl} with at least one of the \gls{mtl}+\detaux{} models in all the datasets, whereas MAXL and AuxiLearn have large performance discrepancies between the datasets.